Pulmonary HypertensionSymptoms, Doctors, Treatments, Advances & More

 Pulmonary arterial hypertension; Sporadic primary pulmonary hypertension; Familial primary pulmonary hypertension; Idiopathic pulmonary arterial hypertension; Primary pulmonary hypertension; PPH; Secondary pulmonary hypertension; Cor pulmonale - pulmonary hypertension

-The right side of the heart pumps blood through the lungs, where it picks up oxygen.
+The right side of the heart pumps blood into the pulmonary artery and then through the lungs, where it picks up oxygen.
 Blood returns to the left side of the heart, where it is pumped to the rest of the body.

 When the small arteries (blood vessels) of the lungs become narrowed, they cannot carry as much blood.
 When this happens, pressure builds up.
 This is called pulmonary hypertension.

 The heart needs to work harder to force the blood through the vessels against this pressure.
-Over time, this causes the right side of the heart to become larger.
+Over time, this causes the right side of the heart to become larger and malfunction.
 This condition is called right-sided heart failure, or cor pulmonale.

 Pulmonary hypertension may be caused by: